Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Welcome to the new era of digital transformation in government.
 If you are a public sector leader, you are likely navigating the complex landscape of AI in the public sector.
 The pressure is immense: citizens demand better digital services, budgets are perpetually tight, and every technology vendor is promoting a new “generative AI” solution as the ultimate answer.

-The key challenge two: “It is no longer if you should pursue government AI adoption, but how – while Bureaucracy is optimized to making you produce paperwork before really having done any meaningful tests or experience that you desperately need!”
+Two challenges define the moment.
+First: “Your AI is quietly old, not specialised and already out of date.”
+Second: it is no longer if you should pursue government AI adoption, but how — while bureaucracy is optimised to make you produce paperwork before you have done any of the meaningful tests you desperately need.

 The Sovereignty Imperative: Your Data, Your Rules in Public Sector AI